The humorous talent contest in the land of giants.

 For his first bout, Thor chose one of the manliest of competitions—a drinking contest.
 He was given a drinking horn of mead and challenged to drain it in no more than three gulps.
 Thor took his three deep draughts of the mead, getting more and more distraught with each drink from the horn.
 When his last gulp was complete, the drinking horn still remained almost entirely full.

 When Thor admitted defeat, Utgarda-Loki suggested a simpler display of skill.
 He called forth his cat and asked if Thor could lift the beast.
 The leader of the giants explained it was a feat even a child could achieve.
-As a pet of the giants, the cat, itself, was also huge.
+Yet, as a pet of the giants, the cat, itself, was also huge.
 Thor positioned himself with his hands underneath the cat’s belly and heaved upward with all his might, but the cat barely budged.
 The stubborn creature merely arched its feline back.
 Thor could only manage to cause one of the cat’s paws to lift slightly off the ground.
 The paw was the only part of the cat Thor could lift, and, ashamed, he finally admitted defeat.

 The consecutive losses sent Thor into a rage, and he challenged the giants to face him in a wrestling match, a sport in which he was extremely confident.
 Utgarda-Loki, remembering Thor’s struggle with the horn of mead and the cat, produced the only giant he thought the arrogant Æsir could possibly have a chance to defeat in wrestling—an elderly she-giant.
 Thor gave his all in his struggle against the old giant, but she emerged victorious.
 After being unable to drink a horn of mead, failing to lift a cat and losing a wrestling match to an elderly giant, Thor ended his day of competition.
 A good sport, Utgarda-Loki even gave the sulking Norse gods rooms to stay for the night.